liliwustl/Healthcare_provider_clustering/README.md

 "functions_count.R": This file contains R code utilized for fitting count outcomes, such as the Poisson model.
 Similar to the binary outcomes code, xi=c(0.21,0.23,0.25,0.27,0.3) represents the lambda values in our dataset, adjustable based on the dataset.

+“Generate Simulated data”This file contains R code utilized for generating simulated dataset in our paper.

 "functions_negative_binomial.R": This file contains R code utilized for fitting negative binomial model.
 Similar to the binary outcomes code, xi=c(0.21,0.23,0.25,0.27,0.3) represents the lambda values in our dataset, adjustable based on the dataset.

 "Figure1supp.R": Utilized to generate Figure 1 in the supplementary material.